ryanmuller/pkb-demos/README.md

 [jsomers/semantic-notes](https://github.com/jsomers/semantic-notes).

 Takes one argument, the domain of a tumblog (no http://).
 It creates a sqlite3 db of the same name with two tables: notes and sources.
+Example:

 ```
 ruby fetch_tumblr_data_and_populate_db.rb effective-learning.tumblr.com